 Allergy Response Plan

 Your school nurse will work with you and your child’s health care provider to create an allergy response plan for your child.
 In the case of a severe allergic reaction, your child will immediately be given his/her prescribed medicine by trained school staff or a nurse.
-If your child has severe allergies, be sure to have your health care provider complete the Medical Review for Severe Allergies.
-School staff will call 911, and contact you and your child’s health care provider.
+School staff will call 911 and contact you and your child’s health care provider.

 Attentive and Prepared School Staff

 Your nurse will train school staff members to enact your child’s allergy response plan in an emergency.